ciaranj/node-oauth/Readme.md

 Change History
 ==============

+* 0.9.6 - Support for 302 redirects on OAuth2 (Thanks Patrick Negri).
+Some code tidying. ( Thanks to Raoul Millais )
 * 0.9.5 - Allow usage of HTTP verbs other than GET for retrieving the access and request tokens (OAuth1) (Thanks to Raoul Millais)
 * 0.9.4 - Support for OAuth providers that drop connections (don't send response lengths?
 [Google]) And change OAuth2 getOAuthAccessToken to POST rather than GET ( Possible Breaking change!!! ... re-tested against Google, Github, Facebook, FourSquare and Janrain and seems ok .. is closer to the spec (v20) )
 * 0.9.3 - Adds support for following 301 redirects (Thanks bdickason)